matracey/GTAO_Booster_PoC/README.md

-## PoC that fixes two GTA Online bugs and drastically improves load times for CPU-bound systems
+## PoC that fixes two GTA Online bugs and drastically improves load times for all systems

 Original work by tostercx, massive thanks to them